-Clearly, with drought a common occurence in North America, the establishment of a reliable early warning system would be invaluable.
-An improved understanding of the causes of drought and drought persistence is central to the development of improved methods of forecasting.
-Instrumental records of North American hydroclimate have enabled us to examine the last 150 years of drought history in detail (i.e. Woodhouse and Overpeck 1998; Cole et al. 2002; Fye et al. 2003; Seager et al. 2005a; Herweijer et al. 2005).
-To expand our understanding of the nature and extent of long-term natural drought variability in North America, the use of centuries-long, gridded annual tree-ring chronologies provides us with an important new tool (see also Cook et al. 1999; Cook et al. 2004).

-In this paper, using the recent 'North American Drought Atlas' of Cook and Krusic (2004), we will place modern-day North American drought variability in the context of the last 1000 years of natural aridity changes.
-The drought atlas provides annual tree-ring drought reconstructions on a 286-point 2.5^o by 2.5^o gridded network of summer Palmer Drought Severity Index (PDSI) (Palmer 1965) data, which extends as far back as 1 B.C. at some locations.
-PDSI is a widely used measure of meteorological drought over the United States (Heim 2002) and other land regions world-wide (Dai et al. 1997; Dai et al. 2004).
+To expand our understanding of the nature and extent of long-term natural drought variability in North America, the use of centuries-long, gridded annual tree-ring chronologies provides us with an important new tool (see also Cook et al. 1999, 2004).
+In this paper, using the recent "North American Drought Atlas" of Cook and Krusic (2004), we will place modern-day North American drought variability in the context of the last 1000 yr of natural aridity changes.
+The drought atlas provides annual tree-ring drought reconstructions on a 286-point 2.5° by 2.5° gridded network of summer Palmer Drought Severity Index (PDSI; Palmer 1965) data, which extends as far back as 1 B.C. at some locations.
+PDSI is a widely used measure of meteorological drought over the United States (Heim 2002) and other land regions worldwide (Dai et al. 1997, 2004).
+The index incorporates both precipitation and temperature into a simple two-layer soil moisture reservoir model.
+It has a built-in persistence term that means the PDSI for a given month integrates current and several months of antecedent soil moisture conditions, and is also scaled to remove differences between regional climatologies.
+See Palmer (1965) for further details.

-A wealth of existing paleoclimatic aridity indicators, including tree rings, lake levels, lake sediments, fire scars and eolian depositional features, suggest a drier Plains and southwest between AD 800 and AD 1400 (Swetnam et al. 1993; Stine 1994; Forman et al. 1995; Muhs et al. 1996; Dean et al. 1997; Laird et al. 1996; Laird et al. 1998; Woodhouse and Overpeck 1998; Fritz et al. 2000; Forman et al. 2001; Cook et al. 2004; Yuan et al. 2004), and a wetter period in the Little Ice Age (LIA) from AD 1400 until the 1800s (except for the major late sixteenth century drought (Stahle et al. 2000)).
-In fact, the drought atlas data of Cook and Krusic (2004) indicates that the present multi-year drought in the western United States pales in comparison to a 'Medieval mega-drought' that occured from AD 900 to AD 1400.
+A wealth of existing paleoclimatic aridity indicators, including tree rings, lake levels, lake sediments, fire scars, and eolian depositional features, suggest a drier Plains and Southwest between A.D.
+800 and 1400 (Swetnam 1993; Stine 1994; Forman et al. 1995; Muhs et al. 1996; Dean 1997; Laird et al. 1996, 1998; Woodhouse and Overpeck 1998; Fritz et al. 2000; Forman et al. 2001; Cook et al. 2004; Yuan et al. 2004), and a wetter period in the Little Ice Age (LIA) from A.D.
+1400 until the 1800s [except for the major late-sixteenth-century drought (Stahle et al. 2000)].
+In fact, the drought atlas data of Cook and Krusic (2004) indicate that the present multiyear drought in the western United States pales in comparison to a "medieval megadrought" that occurred from A.D.
+900 to 1400.
 A further rigourous and extensive examination of the drought atlas is clearly warranted.

-Here, by examining the drought atlas from AD 1000 onwards, we seek to quantify how typical or different the major modern-day North American droughts are in comparison to the droughts of the last Millennium.
-This gridded dataset enables us to explore, for the first time, the relative timing, spatial extent and evolution of drought at these times.
-We will show that during the Medieval Climate Anomaly (MCA, defined here as AD 1000 to AD 1450), drought in the West tended to persist for several decades and longer, in comparison to the multi-year-to-decade long droughts of the LIA and modern times.
-Despite the longer persistence, the spatial pattern and severity of these Medieval mega-droughts, as measured by the PDSI depression in any one year, appear very much akin to their modern day counterparts.
+Here, by examining the drought atlas from A.D.
+1000 onward, we seek to quantify how typical or different the major modern-day North American droughts are in comparison to the droughts of the last millennium.
+This gridded dataset enables us to explore, for the first time, the relative timing, spatial extent, and evolution of drought at these times.
+We will show that during the Medieval Climate Anomaly (MCA; defined here as A.D.
+1000 to A.D.
+1450), drought in the West tended to persist for several decades and longer, in comparison to the multiyear- to decade-long droughts of the LIA and modern times.
+Despite the longer persistence, the spatial pattern and severity of these medieval megadroughts, as measured by the PDSI depression in any one year, appear very much akin to their modern-day counterparts.